d. Where to Stay at Walt Disney World

 STAY AT A WALT DISNEY WORLD RESORT

-You should stay at an official Walt Disney World resort hotel, as doing gives you special privileges that your itinerary takes advantage of.
+You should stay at an official Walt Disney World resort hotel, as doing so gives you special privileges that your itinerary takes advantage of.

 CRITERIA FOR PICKING AMONG DISNEY RESORTS